Diazodiphenylmethane

 Diazodiphenylmethane is an organic reagent with the chemical formula C13H10N2.
-It exists as red-black crystals that melts just above room temperature.
+It exists as red-black crystals that melt just above room temperature.

 Preparation

 Diazodiphenylmethane can be synthesized via the oxidation of benzophenone hydrazone with mercury(II) oxide in diethyl ether and the presence of a basic catalyst.
 An improved procedure involves dehydrogenation with oxalyl chloride.

 Uses

-It can be used to synthesise (diphenyl)methyl esters and ethers with carboxylic acids and alcohols respectively.
+It can be used to synthesize (diphenyl)methyl esters and ethers with carboxylic acids and alcohols respectively.

-It can also generate the (diphenyl)methyl carbene and nitrogen gas upon illumination by ultraviolet light or heating.
-It can also be electrolysed to form the Ph2CN anion, which can decompose to form the Ph2C− anion radical.
+It can also generate (diphenyl)methyl carbene and nitrogen gas upon illumination by ultraviolet light or by heating.
+It can also be electrolyzed form a Ph2CN anion, which can decompose to form a Ph2C− anion radical.
 If carried out in dimethylformamide and tetrabutylammonium perchlorate, these can react to form benzophenone azine, which has the formula Ph2C=N-N=CPh2.